The Symmetric Tensor Product on the Drinfeld Centre of a Symmetric Fusion Category: The Symmetric Tensor Product

 \subsubsection{Verifying Idempotency}

-We still need to check $\Pi_{a,b}$ is idempotent. \begin{lem} The morphism $\Pi_{a,b}$ in $\dcentcat{A}$ is an idempotent of $a\otimes_c b$. \end{lem} \begin{proof} We compute
+We still need to check $\Pi_{z,z'}$ is idempotent. \begin{lem} The morphism $\Pi_{z,z'}$ in $\dcentcat{A}$ is an idempotent of $z\otimes_c z'$. \end{lem} \begin{proof} We compute

-where we used Lemma \ref{ringswitch} in the first step and the cloaking from Lemma \ref{cloaking} in the second.
-Now, we use that the loops are transparent (see Definition \ref{transparentdef}) to each other, as they are sums over objects of $\cat{A}\subset\dcentcat{A}$.
-This allows us to pull the larger loop out towards the right of the diagram.
-This loop then evaluates to $1$, leaving us with the string diagram representation of $\Pi_{a,b}$.
+where we used Lemma \ref{STringswitch} in the first step, to switch out under and over crossings on the top ring.
+The cloaking from Lemma \ref{STcloaking} allows us in the second to pass the lower part of the top ring across the lower ring.
+Now, we use that the loops are transparent (see Definition \ref{STtransparentdef}) to each other, as they are sums over objects of $\cat{A}\subset\dcentcat{A}$.
+This allows us to pull the larger loop out towards the right of the diagram, until it is completely separate from the rest of the diagram.
+This loop then evaluates to $1$, leaving us with the string diagram representation of $\Pi_{z,z'}$.
 This finishes the proof. \end{proof}